Importance of eLearning in today’s world

 - It is prevalent in schools, universities, and corporations, regardless of the technology literacy of the learner.
 It is the most efficient vehicle to send and receive knowledge.

-Traditional learning is wearing off at slow but steady pace.
-Each year, introduction of devices and eLearning platforms into the education sector, increases, in order to meet the demands of the digital youth.
+Traditional learning is wearing off at a slow but steady pace.
+Each year, the introduction of devices and eLearning platforms into the education sector increases to meet the demands of the digital youth.
 Businesses too, recognizing the advantages of a technology proficient intern, increasingly pressurize universities to create techno-grads, who can hit the industrial ground running.